Plumsail/helpdesk-docs/Online/How To/Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector.rst

 How to submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector
 ##############################################################

-One of a simple ways to improve communication with clients or within a company is to create a custom form that can be used to send a feedback, to report a problem, to request assistance or just to get some information in general.
+One of simple ways to improve communication with clients or within a company is to create a custom form that can be used to send a feedback, to report a problem, to request assistance or just to get some information in general.

 In this example, we will design a form for customers for submitting messages and use `Plumsail HelpDesk connector`_ in Microsoft Flow to create a new ticket in `Plumsail Helpdesk for Office 365`_.